joebaarath/ai_project2024/README.md

 Understanding and accurately classifying these relationships is crucial for automating the identification of fake news.

 ## Methodology
-Our methodology is centered around classifying the stance of the body text relative to the headline into the aforementioned categories, employing three distinct approaches, each elaborated within the Models Section.
+Our methodology focuses on classifying the stance of the body text in relation to the headline into the specified categories.
+We employ three distinct approaches, which are detailed in the Models Section.

 ## Dataset Description and Scoring Metrics
 The dataset consists of 1,648 distinct headlines and 1,683 distinct articles, contributing to a total of 49,972 headline-article pairings.
-Given the disproportionate bias towards unrelated pairs within the dataset, the FNC-1 challenge introduced a weighted accuracy score to supplement traditional F-1 metrics, which we also adopt to evaluate our models.
+Given the disproportionate bias towards unrelated pairs within the dataset, the FNC-1 challenge introduced a weighted accuracy score to supplement traditional F-1 metrics, which we also adopted to evaluate our models.

 ## Folder Structure
-Here's how the project repository is organized:

 - **01_dataset/**: Contains the preprocessed datasets used in this project, including training, validation, and test sets.
 Subfolder also contains original dataset.
 - **02_preprocessing/**: Scripts and notebooks for data cleaning and preparation.
 This includes text normalization, tokenization, and vectorization.
 - **03_models/**: Jupyter notebooks for each model used in the approaches described below.